 Project Management Professional (PMP) certification is the largest and most well known project management designation with 650,000 people certified worldwide.
 Issued by the Project Management Institute (PMI) based in the United States, it gives you the initials “PMP” after your name.

 The PMI issues a PMP Handbook which lists all the details.
-The short version is below.
+The following overview outlines the most important information: